CaterinaBi/udacity-ai-programming/README.md

 ## Program Outline

+The capstone project required us to do the following:

 1. Time the program
    - Use Time Module to compute program runtime
 2. Get program Inputs from the user